A Robust Deep Learning Framework for Bangla License Plate Recognition Using YOLO and Vision-Language OCR: Results

 \subsection{Performance of OCR Models}

 We present the quantitative evaluation of the three experimental OCR architectures on the Bangla license plate validation dataset.
-We primarily focus on Character Error Rate (CER) and Word Error Rate (WER) to assess the transcription accuracy of each encoder-decoder configuration.
+We primarily focus on CER and WER to assess the transcription accuracy of each encoder-decoder configuration.
+Table \ref{tab:model_performance} summarizes the comparative results, identifying the most effective model for this specific domain.
+Table \ref{tab:ocr_results} presents the best evaluation metrics achieved by the model during the training process.